 - 2 cloves garlic, minced

-- 6 red bell peppers, tops cut off and seeds removed from inside
+- 6 red bell peppers, tops cut off and seeds removed from inside, and cut in half

 - 1 pound ground turkey

 - 1/2 cup zucchini, chopped

 - Combine all ingredients and mix well.
 Set aside for at least 10 minutes before using to allow flavors to combine.

 - Preheat oven to 375 degrees.
 Spray a 9 x 13 inch casserole dish with nonstick spray and place the peppers in the dish.